-Through several virtual and phone interviews, I’ll work with you to create a book outline, title and subtitle, and overall plan for your book based on your business goals.
-I will then write and edit your book using our interviews along with any additional recordings or writing samples you will provide, and I’ll request your additional participation as needed.
+Through several initial phone interviews, we’ll work together to create a book outline, title/subtitle, and overall structure and organization for your book, based on your business goals.
+Next, we’ll schedule weekly, 30-minute phone interviews, and I will write and edit your book using our interviews and any additional recordings or writing samples you will provide.
 You will have 100% creative control over the final manuscript.
 You are in the driver’s seat.
 Your name will appear as the author.
-I am just going to do the grunt work for you utilizing my writing skills and incorporating my knowledge of writing and marketing a book that will sell.
+I am just going to do the grunt work for you, utilizing my writing skills and incorporating my knowledge of writing and marketing a book that will sell.

 Marketing & Design

 Once your manuscript is completed and you’ve approved it, I’ll upload it to Amazon’s Kindle Direct Publishing platform in e-book and print-on-demand paperback format.
-You will be listed as the author with Pilot Press as your publisher.
-You will manage your own book sales through your own Amazon account and you will keep 100% of your profits.
+You will be listed as the author, you will manage your own book sales through your own Amazon account, and you will keep 100% of your profits.

 For all services above, my rate is $25 per hour.
-The average book will require a total investment of 40-60 hours depending on the scope of your book and your level of participation.
+The total number of hours required to complete your book will vary depending on the scope of your book, the services you require, and your level of participation.
 There are no additional costs or fees except $125 for an ISBN number (for paperback books only) and any fees involved with hiring additional designers if necessary.
 With your cooperation and participation, I can guarantee the completion of your book within 20 weeks.

 Want to invest less to get going?
 No problem.